Neufchâtel-en-Bray: Toponymy

 Old forms: Drincurt (1040–1047), Druoncurt 1152, Drioncurt (1174–1188), Driencourt was the most common form often distorted as Lincourt, an old toponym that disappeared completely by the 15th century.

 It signifies “Drugo's farm”, the name of a Germanic person, which is always declined in the oblique case for names ending in -court and found in the patronym Druon.
 “Driencourt” has a homonym with Driencourt (Somme).
 Names ending in -court predate the formation of the Duchy of Normandy and correspond with the Frankish expansion.

 The old parish of Nogent, from the Celtic Novientum “new establishment” (perhaps the primitive Gallic name), has been linked to Neufchâtel.

 It received its current name from a castle built there by Henry Beauclerc in the 12th century.
 At that time, it began to be called by its Norman name, Neufcastel, and was referred to by both names until the 15th century.

 A French form usually replaces a dialectal form, as is noted, with large towns.
-North of the Joret line, the form of the name normally would be Neufcastel, like the very small village of Radicatel.
-On the other hand, Bourg-Achard or Pont-de-l'Arche underwent the same Francization: they are normally Bourg-Acard (similar to the surname Acard) and Pont-de-l'Arque (see also Arques-la-Bataille, a small parish).
+North of the Joret line, the form of the name in Norman dialect would be Neufcastel, like the very small village of Radicatel.
+On the other hand, Bourg-Achard or Pont-de-l'Arche underwent the same Francization: they are dialectally Bourg-Acard (similar to the surname Acard) and Pont-de-l'Arque (see also Arques-la-Bataille, a small parish).